JPEG vs RAW: Which photo format is best for construction timelapse?

-1. Greater creative control, no pre-processing
+1. Superior creative control: RAW has no pre-processing

 Just as a pastry chef doesn’t start with an off-the-shelf cake mix, a photographer may not want to start with a pre-processed image.

-2. More precise colour control
+2. RAW gives you more precise colour control

 One of the biggest advantages to capturing RAW is colour correction.

 RAW images retain more detailed colour information about what the camera sensor saw.

 And this enables powerful changes to be made when applying filters, or adding presets.